Folkor1/CI_PP3_EnterTheMatrix/README.md

 </details>

-2. I want to have a functionality to create a new user name and password.
+2. I want to have functionality to create a new user name and password.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |